awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 In order to benefit from the latest features and security updates, you should aim to always have the latest solution version deployed.
 To find out what the latest version is and what has changed since your currently deployed version, check the [Changelog].

-There are two ways to update the solution depending on the type of upgrade between versions.
-When the new version is a *minor* upgrade (for instance, from version 3.45 to 3.67) it is recommended to deploy via CloudFormation Stack Update.
-When the new version is a *major* upgrade (for instance, from 2.34 to 3.0), it is recommended to perform a manual rolling deployment.
+How you update the solution depends on the difference between versions.
+If the new version is a *minor* upgrade (for instance, from version 3.45 to 3.67) you should deploy using a CloudFormation Stack Update.
+If the new version is a *major* upgrade (for instance, from 2.34 to 3.0) you should perform a manual rolling deployment.

 Major version releases are rare and only occur when a non-backwards compatible change is made to the solution.